 Our joints and bones play a crucial part in everyday life.
 Having joint and other skeletal problems like joint pain or swelling can be annoying, especially if not treated adequately.
 These problems often cause limited mobility and inability to perform daily chores.
 At Upstate Orthopedics, our orthopedic physicians and healthcare providers use injection therapy as a highly effective, non-surgical way to manage orthopedic patients with joint pain.

-We offer a variety of injections for joint pain, including Synvisc-One®, Xiaflex®, and Depo-Medrol.
+We offer a variety of injections for chronic joint pain or stiffness, including Synvisc-One®, Xiaflex®, and Depo-Medrol.

-Synvisc-One is a viscosupplementation injection of hyaluronic acid, which is used to treat osteoarthritis knee pain.
-Each injection lubricates and cushions the knee, providing up to six months of pain relief for many patients.
+Synvisc-One® is a viscosupplementation injection consisting of hyaluronic acid, which is used to treat osteoarthritis knee pain.
+Each injection lubricates and cushions the knee, providing pain relief for up to six months.
 Viscosupplementation injections are typically given weekly for 3 or 4 weeks.
-Viscosupplementation is an appropriate treatment for people with knee arthritis that has failed to respond to more conservative therapy.
-It is useful for people who are trying to delay surgery or are not candidates for knee replacement surgery.
+This type of injection is the desired treatment for people with knee arthritis that is refractory (unresponsive) to more conservative therapy.
+It is useful for people who are trying to delay invasive surgery or are not suitable for knee replacement surgery.